-The Karaite house of worship or Kenesa stands in the north-western part of the Old town in a small fenced-off plot near Karaimų street.
+The Karaite house of worship or Kenesset stands in the north-western part of the Old town in a small fenced-off plot near Karaimų str.

 A kenesset has stood in Karaite territory since the fourteenth century in what is called the Small Town and it burned down in the early sixteenth century to be rebuilt in 1533.
 It was destroyed and rebuilt several times after that until the end of the eighteenth century.
 In 1727 and 1773 the building was damaged and restored.
 It burned down during the Fire of 1794. the Slutsk and Crimean Karaites gave funds to rebuild it but it was burned once more by the French in 1812.
 The wooden kenesset was rebuilt only in the mid-nineteenth century.
 In 1903-1904 it was rebuilt according to a design drafted in 1898-99.
 Work was carried out on the initiative of, and with funds raised by the Karaite cleric Feliks Malecki.
 Work was assisted by the engineer Mikhail Prozorov.
 A school functioned next to the kenesset.